No decision on whether to limit intel-sharing with UK over Huawei: Kudlow

 “We haven’t made any decision on that,” said Kudlow, reiterating the administration was “disappointed” in the UK decision.
 “We will be working with our UK cousins ... and try to get through this.”

+Ahead of the UK’s highly anticipated decision on Huawei, Republican Senators Tom Cotton, John Cornyn and Marco Rubio wrote a letter to the UK National Security Council threatening to hold up a future trade deal over the issue.

+But Kudlow said he was not concerned.
+“No, not at the present time.
+We’d love to help them with a trade deal,” he said.

-Reporting by Alexandra Alper; Editing by Chizu Nomiyama and Chris Reese
+Reporting by Alexandra Alper; Editing by Chizu Nomiyama, Chris Reese and Diane Craft